Audience FAQs

 1. You Have a Missing Tooth

 Even one missing tooth can affect your bite alignment.
 Nearby teeth may begin shifting into the empty space, causing uneven pressure and future dental issues.
+If you are considering this procedure, learning about what is a dental bridge is highly recommended for everyone.

 2. You Avoid Smiling